Table of Contents

 ARTICLE III: MEETINGS

-General meetings shall be held quarterly on a regular date and time, in person or online by video, to be set by the Executive Committee and published to all members.
-Should it become necessary for a regular meeting to be rescheduled, the Executive Committee must give electronic notice to the membership at least fourteen days prior to the alternate meeting day.
+General meetings shall be held at least quarterly on a regular date and time, in person or virtually, to be set by the Executive Committee and published to all members.
+Should it become necessary for a regular meeting to be rescheduled, the Executive Committee must give electronic notice to the membership at least fourteen (14) days prior to the alternate meeting day.

-Regular meetings of the Executive Committee shall be held quarterly to prepare for the general monthly meeting.
+Regular meetings of the Executive Committee shall be held at least quarterly.
 As necessary, the Executive Committee may hold special meetings.

 A majority of the Officers present at any meeting of the Executive Committee shall constitute a quorum.

-All questions of parliamentary procedure shall be settled according to Robert’s Rules of Order.
+All questions of parliamentary procedure shall be settled according to the most current edition of Robert’s Rules of Order.

 Section 6: Referendum Votes